ersilia-os/griddify/README.md

 # Griddify
-Griddify high-dimensional tabular data for easy visualization and image-based deep learning
+Redistribute tabular data into a grid for easy visualization and image-based deep learning

 ## Installation